Koenkk/zigbee2mqtt.io/docs/devices/WS-EUK02.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->

+## Notes

+### Pairing
+Press and hold the right button for 5 seconds to enter pairing mode.
+The blue LED will start to blink when in pairing mode.

 <!-- Notes END: Do not edit below this line -->